Sea cucumber: Conservation

-In 2020, the Indian government created the world's first sea cucumber conservation area, the Dr KK Mohammed Koya Sea Cucumber Conservation Reserve, to protect the sea cucumber species.
-In India, the commercial harvesting and transportation of sea cucumbers is banned.
+In India, the commercial harvest and transportation of sea cucumbers has been strictly banned under Schedule I of the Wild Life (Protection) Act, 1972 (WLPA) since 2001.
+In 2020, the Indian government created the world's first sea cucumber conservation area, the Dr. K.K.
+Mohammed Koya Sea Cucumber Conservation Reserve, to protect the sea cucumber species.

 In popular culture

-Edgar Allan Poe's only novel, The Narrative of Arthur Gordon Pym of Nantucket (1838), includes in its 20th chapter a long, detailed description of sea cucumbers, which the narrator calls biche de mer.

-In Kir Bulychov's science-fiction novella, "Half a Life", a human being kidnapped by alien machines described her fellow alien prisoners as "trepangs".

-The first movement of French composer Erik Satie's Embryons desséchés is titled "D'Holothournie".
-It is said to emulate the "purring" of the Holothourian.

 Sea cucumbers have inspired thousands of haiku in Japan, where they are called namako (海鼠), written with characters that can be translated as "sea mice" (an example of gikun).
 In English translations of these haiku, they are usually called "sea slugs".
-According to the Oxford English Dictionary, the English term "sea slug" was originally applied to holothurians during the 18th century.
+According to the Oxford English Dictionary, the English term "sea slug" was originally applied to holothuroids during the 18th century.
 The term is now applied to several groups of sea snails, marine gastropod mollusks that have no shell or only a very reduced shell, including the nudibranchs.
-Almost 1,000 Japanese holothurian haiku translated into English appear in the book Rise, Ye Sea Slugs! by Robin D. Gill.
+Almost 1,000 Japanese holothuroid haiku translated into English appear in the book Rise, Ye Sea Slugs! by Robin D. Gill.

-Nobel laureate poet Wisława Szymborska wrote a poem which mentions holothurians, titled "Autotomy".

-In the book John Dies at the End, the character Amy Sullivan was nicknamed "Cucumber" by the narrator/author when the two were children.
-This is assumed by other characters to have a sexual connotation but is actually a reference to her frequent nausea.
-The name is in reference to a sea cucumber's use of vomiting as a method of self-defense.

-A descriptive passage in American novelist Cormac McCarthy's 1985 anti-Western Blood Meridian likens cactus embers to holothurians: "In the thorn forest through which they'd passed the little desert wolves yapped and on the dry plain before them others answered and the wind fanned the coals that he watched.
-The bones of cholla that glowed there in their incandescent basketry pulsed like burning holothurians in the phosphorous dark of the sea's deeps."